nazuna-2371/Public_Materials_Job_Hunting_Japanese_Companies/AI_Prompt_Syntax_Lecture_Model/EXTENDED_ABSTRACT.md

 ### Abstract

-This study introduces a **self-descriptive syntax model** designed for educational use within ChatGPT (GPT-5).
+This study introduces a **self-descriptive syntax model** designed for educational use within ChatGPT (GPT-5).<br>
-The model, titled **AI_PROMPT_SYNTAX_LECTURE_MODEL**, redefines AI-assisted learning by transforming syntax— such as Markdown, YAML, and JSON—from mere data formats into **educational media**.
+The model, titled **AI_PROMPT_SYNTAX_LECTURE_MODEL**, redefines AI-assisted learning by transforming syntax—<br>
+such as Markdown, YAML, and JSON—from mere data formats into **educational media**.

-Unlike conventional prompt engineering, which focuses on “instructional phrasing,” this research treats syntax as a **structural language of cognition**.
+Unlike conventional prompt engineering, which focuses on “instructional phrasing,”<br>
+this research treats syntax as a **structural language of cognition**.<br>
-The model encodes not only behavioral parameters (e.g., reasoning precision, politeness, user-friendliness) but also *pedagogical tone*, represented even through emotive expressions like `( ˙-˙)` and its derivatives.
+The model encodes not only behavioral parameters (e.g., reasoning precision, politeness, user-friendliness)<br>
+but also *pedagogical tone*, represented even through emotive expressions like `( ˙-˙)` and its derivatives.

-By embedding educational logic, tone, and ethical policy directly within JSON, the system enables AI to **understand and execute its own instructional philosophy**— achieving what we term *Cognitive Syntax Pedagogy*: an AI that teaches through, and about, its own syntactic structure.
+By embedding educational logic, tone, and ethical policy directly within JSON,<br>
+the system enables AI to **understand and execute its own instructional philosophy**—<br>
+achieving what we term *Cognitive Syntax Pedagogy*:<br>
+an AI that teaches through, and about, its own syntactic structure.

 Evaluation demonstrated: